valantonini/wintersmith-search/README.md

 # wintersmith-search

-A plugin to generate a search.json to be used with Simple-Jekyll-Search
+A plugin to generate a search.json to be used with [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search).